VISAS AND LIVING IN AUSTRALIAN COMMUNITIES

 Asylum seekers on Bridging visas have limited access to state benefits, including medical support through Medicare, and the freedom to choose where they live (excluding public housing).
 Government schooling is accessible for children, while adults are required to pay for their own education.

 Asylum seekers with Bridging visas may be eligible for support and financial assistance under the Status Resolution Support Service (SRSS) program (bands 5 and 6), funded by the Department of Immigration and Border Protection and delivered by a range of service providers.
+However, these services have recently seen a large cut in the SRSS assistance for people who were studying full time but were considered to be work ready.

 The Bridging (Removal Pending) Visa

-People who have been cooperating in their removal from Australia but whose removal is not reasonably practicable at the time may be released from immigration detention on a Bridging (Removal Pending) visa.
+People who have been cooperating in their removal from Australia but whose removal is not reasonably practicable at the time may be released from immigration detention on a Removal Pending Bridging visa.

 People holding this visa have access to some health and income benefits and are able to work, however they must make every effort to facilitate their departure from Australia.